5 Things Every Good Business Plan MUST Have

 Written by Freya Hughes

-If you don’t plan your route to success, your startup will begin its life in a dangerous position.
 From the ideas stage right through to turning your first profit, you must know what your next step will be.
 While your plan is subject to change at a moment’s notice, it’s best practice to keep to what you said you’d do.
-Your plan will give you direction when you feel lost, so ignore it at your peril.
-Here are the top five features you need to include…
+Your plan will give you direction when you feel lost, so here are the top five features you need to include…

-Different entrepreneurs have different personalities, which shine through in the smallest of ways.
+Different entrepreneurs have different personalities.
 What you all have in common, however, is the drive to succeed and to make your business the best it can be.
-When you’re getting started, it’s imperative to set out your intentions for your company, but also to inject some of your business’ personality into your plan.
-Why make a business plan that doesn’t represent you, after all?
-Your business plan will take you time and thought and that’s a good thing.
-When you’re in the planning stages you need to get it right, so you have a set path to follow.
+When you’re getting started, it’s imperative to set out your intentions for your company, but also to inject some of your personality into your plan.
+Your business plan will take you time and thought – and that’s a good thing.
 Nail what you’ve set out to do in the introduction so you hold the attention of the reader or audience you’re targeting, and think about how you can make it more interactive.
 For example, include a small section to ‘meet the team’, so people can connect with the personal side of your company.
 Little touches like this make a difference, and could mean your plan stands out above the rest.

 1. Your intentions laid out clearly